ya55en/mash-0-chroot-setup/README.md

 Typically, the local `Makefile` targets are used to bring an environment AND meanwhile, create the corresponding tarball if it is not yet created:

+- `make status` will tell if a chroot is active and what it is (e.g. headless or mate-desktop).
 - `make headless-up` would, if necessary, first build the headless env tarball; then use that to set up a headless chroot environment.
 - `make headless-down` shuts that environment down (if it is up).
 - `make mate-desktop-up` would, if necessary, first build a stripped version of the mate dekstop environment into a tarball, then use that to set up a mate desktop enabled chroot environment.
 - `make mate-desktop-down` shuts that environment down (if it is up).

 ## Known issues

-The tarball creation system currently uses [incremental backup scheme][3] but (a) it shows an error (probably a harmless one but still the build is not fully clean); (b) does not show a geat degree of storage saving.
+No known issues.

+(We have moved to a non-incremental `tar` archives, so the issue with the error message during un-archiving is no longer there.)

 ## TODO

 Lots of things, to be populated later.
 Most importantly:

+- Convert the `chroot-setup` directpry into a submodule within it's own git repository hosted on github.

+- Experiment with xz compression.

+- Create releases for the `chroot-setup` project with the two archived chroot environments.

 - Have test execution targets directly into the `Makefile` and use these to run e2e and other tests;

-- Experiment with non-incremetnal tarballs.

 [1]: <https://wiki.debian.org/Debootstrap> "Debootstrap"